-Want to know the difference between Squarespace and WordPress?
+Want to know the differences between Squarespace and WordPress?

-Squarespace is an easy-to-use page builder whereas WordPress is a fully fledged publishing platform.
+Squarespace is an easy-to-use page builder whereas WordPress is a fully-fledged publishing platform.
 If you’re confused about choosing between Squarespace and WordPress, then you’re in the right place.
-In this article, we’ll take a look at the head-to-head comparison between Squarespace vs. WordPress.
+In this article, we’ll do a head-to-head comparison between Squarespace vs. WordPress.
 We’ll also help you decide which platform is best suited for your needs.

 Ease of Use

 Both WordPress and Squarespace make it easy for users to build a website without knowing HTML, CSS, or any other code.
 Let’s see which one outperforms the other when it comes to ease of use.

 WordPress comes with an easy-to-use interface that allows anyone to build a website without hassle.
 However, you’ll still need to familiarize yourself with various WordPress terminologies.
 You’ll also need to understand the differences between posts vs. pages, categories vs. tags, etc.